giorgia-amici/testingAngular_examples/README.md

  Be aware that the config file has to be accurate or your tests won't run.
 See [this](http://karma-runner.github.io/0.8/config/configuration-file.html) link for more information.

+ ###Routing

+ In this really trivial project I have included also routing and how to test $route in Angular.